127-00-1/Discord-Rat/README.md

 https://github.com/Sp00p64/DiscordRAT

-thanks to these two for this amazing rat setup for this has all be created by Sp00p64 <3
+thanks to moom825 for allowing me to find this and Sp00p64 for creating this master piece  <3

 # All owned by Sp00p64 just looking at some funni code